Libya: Risk Assessment

 Business Climate Rating

-- Large gas and oil reserves
+- Large gas and oil reserves (the largest in Africa)

-- Very low level of external debt
+- Very low external debt

-- Social tensions, political and tribal fragmentation
+- Social tensions; political and tribal fragmentation

 - Poor business environment (186/190 in the Doing Business 2020 ranking)